subsurfaceinsights/odmx/README.md

 or any other HTTP client such as javascript's fetch.
 We can use `python -m json.tool` to format the output for readability.

-The API follows general REST conventions.
-For GET, query parameters that start with `_` are special parameters specific to the API.
-All other query parameters are part of the data model.

 There are a few special endpoints that are not part of the data model, such as `/api/odmx/v3/datastream_data`, which returns data for a datastream.
 Additional